getfem/getfem/doc/sphinx/source/userdoc/export.rst

 An |mf| ``mfu`` can also be exported in the VTU format with::

-  // VTU export is limitted to ascii output and cannot be used for slices vtu_export exp("output.vtu);
+  vtu_export exp("output.vtu);
   exp.exporting(mfu); // will save the geometrical structure of the mesh_fem exp.write_point_data(mfp, P, "pressure"); // write a scalar field